 Facts About the Baily Lighthouse

-Shining its guiding light for nearly 50 kilometres (or 26 nautical miles) out over the Irish Sea, and marking the approaches to Dublin's harbour, Baily Lighthouse is located on the south-eastern part of Howth Head - at 53°21'44.08 North and 6°3'10.78 West, to be precise.
+Shining its guiding light for nearly 50 kilometers (or 26 nautical miles) out over the Irish Sea, and marking the approaches to Dublin's harbor, Baily Lighthouse is located on the south-eastern part of Howth Head - at 53°21'44.08 North and 6°3'10.78 West, to be precise.
 It is part of the huge number of lighthouses operated by the Commissioners of Irish Lights and has been automated since 1996.

 Unfortunately, this exhibition is not open on a regular basis, it can only be visited by arrangement (which may be a bit difficult to arrange).